 Welcome to the first step in your consideration of weight loss surgery with Dr. Belsley at Mt.
-Sinai St. Luke’s Hospital Center.
-We understand that you have a choice in your medical care and will do his best to answer your questions and ensure you a safe, personalized and individual experience throughout your weight loss.
+Sinai Morningside.
+Our office practice is based in the Department of Surgery at Mt.
+Sinai West and we understand that you have a choice in your medical care.
+We will do our best to answer your questions and ensure you a safe, personalized and individual experience throughout your weight loss.

 Initial Orientation Visit and Information Session with Dr. Belsley

-You will have a private consultation with Dr. Belsley.
+You will have a private consultation with Dr. Belsley and his entire team.
 At this visit, your medical history will be reviewed; the risk and benefits of surgery will be discussed.
-You will be examined and Dr. Belsley will determine if you are an appropriate candidate for surgery.
+You will be examined and Dr. Belsley will give his initial opinions on whether you are an appropriate candidate for surgery.

 We will explain the typical operations that are performed including the laparoscopic gastric bypass and the laparoscopic gastric sleeve.

 We will make recommendations for you but ultimately remember that it is your body and you need to make an informed decision based on your expectations and lifestyle preferences.

 Our registered dietician is available at this initial visit and you will have a formal nutrition assessment at this point.
 During your initial visit with the Dietitian you will begin to discuss some realistic goals as well as lifestyle changes that will help you develop good habits that allow weight loss and eventually weight maintenance.

 During this initial visit, we will perform a vitamin level blood check and refer you for a sonogram which helps evaluate liver size, fatty infiltration of your liver and the presence of gallstones.
 Many times the sonogram and blood tests can be performed the same day as your visit in other offices in the same building.

 Monthly Visits and Supervised Diet with Primary Care Doctor